kemckinnmsft/AIPLAB/instructions.md

 In this exercise, you will use PowerShell Scripts to create an account for scanner in your tenant, install the AIP scanner, and acquire an authentication token for the AIP scanner to use.
 Once the scanner is prepared, you will run a full discovery and then finally classify and protect identified sensitive data.

-> [!NOTE] This exercise is based on the September GA version of the AIP scanner (1.37.19.0).
+> NOTE: This exercise is based on the September GA version of the AIP scanner (1.37.19.0).
 The AIP client and Azure AD PowerShell cmdlets have been installed on SQL1 to save time.

 ![7fs9fx6b.jpg](https://github.com/kemckinnmsft/AIPLAB/blob/master/Content/7fs9fx6b.jpg)